jschauma/xpipe/README.md

 Quick Summary
 =============

-The xpipe utility reads input from stdin and splits it by the given number of bytes, lines, or if matching the given pattern.
-It then invokes utility repeatedly, feeding it the generated data chunks as input.
+The xpipe command reads input from stdin and splits it by the given number of bytes, lines, or if matching the given pattern.
+It then invokes the given utility repeatedly, feeding it the generated data chunks as input.